johannesdue/chaceweb/index.md

 ---
 Welcome to *Documenting Contemporary Antisemitism*.

 This is a research blog for CHACE (Comparing Histories of Antisemitism in Contemporary Europe), a project based at the [Norwegian Institute for Social Research](https://www.samfunnsforskning.no/english/) and the Center for Research on Extremism ([C-REX](https://www.sv.uio.no/c-rex/english/)) at the University of Oslo.
+Johannes Due Enstad directs CHACE and maintains this site.